AI Trail Analysis

 - camera

-Sturdy hiking boots with good ankle support are essential for the varied terrain.
-Ample water and snacks are crucial for the 4.4-mile out-and-back distance.
-Hiking poles can be beneficial for stability on inclines and declines, especially if the trail is wet.
+Sturdy hiking boots with good ankle support are crucial for the varied terrain.
+Ample water is essential for the 4.4-mile distance.
+A rain jacket is recommended due to the potential for sudden showers, and trekking poles can aid with stability on steeper or slick sections.

 Safety tips⌄